 In this article

-SharePoint Online is now been reorganized into three distinct hubs: Newsfeed, SkyDrive, and Sites.
+SharePoint Online is now reorganized into three distinct hubs: Newsfeed, SkyDrive, and Sites.
 These hubs are available in a global navigation bar, and thus the social features associated with My Sites are fully integrated into the SharePoint experience.
 You no longer need to specifically visit your My Site in a web browser to access social features.

 Create and view posts and updates in your Newsfeed